Gil Chapman

-Early years
+Early life

 Chapman was born in Elizabeth, New Jersey, and graduated from Thomas Jefferson High School in 1971.
 Chapman was one of the most highly rated high school running backs during the 1969 and 1970 seasons.
 As a junior in 1969, he was the leading scorer in the State of New Jersey with 179 points.
 In November 1969, he ran for four touchdowns and two 2-point conversions in a single game.
 As a senior in October 1970, he scored five touchdowns in another game, increasing his career scoring total to 462 points.

 The New York Times once joked that "Gil Chapman, New Jersey's leading scorer, had an 'off' day with only two touchdowns and 6 extra points."

 During his high school career, Chapman totaled 514 career points and rushed for 3,200 yards in his junior and senior years.
 In 1970, Parade magazine selected Chapman as the "Number 1 Player in America."